Make a complaint against a contractor

 Also, be aware that we can’t investigate every complaint.
 To make the best use of our resources, we focus on areas where there is evidence and where consumers will be most at risk.

-For more information, see the Compliance and Enforcement policy, section 2.1 (PDF).
+For more information, see the Compliance and Enforcement policy (PDF).

 Time limits for complaints

 To allow for investigation time, please make complaints relating to :